Devshift-Technologies/WebOX/README.md

 # Webox

 Webox is a web-based hypervisor platform that allows users to create and manage virtual machines directly from their browser.
 It offers customizable configurations including CPU, RAM, GPU, and storage — all backed by a powerful custom hypervisor backend and modern web technologies.
+Or used by Azure.

 ---